kuldeepguptahub/chat-analyst/README.md

     ├── prompts/               # Prompt templates
     ├── schemas/               # JSON structure for feedback ├── img/                   # UI screenshots
-    ├── .env                   # API key (not checked into git) ├── requirements.txt       # Python dependencies
+    ├── .env.template          # Template file for API key
+    ├── requirements.txt       # Python dependencies
     └── README.md              # This file

 ## 📌 Notes

-    💡 If the model output is invalid or malformed, fallback handling will trigger.
+- 💡 If the model output is invalid or malformed, fallback handling will trigger.
-    🛡 This app never stores your chats—only processes in-memory.
+- 🛡 This app never stores your chats—only processes in-memory.
-    ⏱ Performance tested on chats up to ~5K tokens.
+- ⏱ Performance tested on chats up to ~5K tokens.

 ## 📃 License
 MIT License.
 Feel free to fork, use, or contribute!

 ## 🙋‍♂️ Author
 Built by Kuldeep Gupta.
 📧 Contact: kuldeep.gupta2603@gmail.com